-Did you know that Millard Fillmore was the 13th president of the United States?
-Or that he was instrumental in the passing of the Compromise of 1850?
+Millard Fillmore was the 13th president of the United States.
+He was instrumental in the passing of the Compromise of 1850?
 Here are five facts about Millard Fillmore that you may not have known!

 Fillmore was born in a log cabin in New York state.
 He did not have any formal education beyond elementary school, but he was able to study law and passed the bar exam in 1823.

 In 1828, Fillmore was elected to the New York State Assembly as a member of the Whig Party.
 He served three terms before being elected to the U.S. House of Representatives in 1832.